cicada-lang/cicada-solo/docs/manual/module/import.md

 We can even `import` from them.

 Since the name `Nat` is already imported, and we can not redefine names.
-We use `Nat: NatFromURL` to rename the imported definition.
+We use `Nat as NatFromURL` to rename the imported definition.

 ```cicada
 import {